Recruitment is now closed

 Welcome to the RAUORA study.

-Many smokers regret having started smoking and want to quit but giving up smoking can be hard.
-The RAUORA study is comparing two similar medicines (Tabex and Champix) to see how good they are at helping people to stop smoking cigarettes.
+Many smokers regret having started smoking and want to quit, but giving up smoking can be hard.
+That’s why we’re undertaking the RAUORA quit smoking study– we want to help.

-The best treatment available in New Zealand to help you quit smoking is a medicine called ‘Champix’, also called varenicline.
+- Champix: Currently the best treatment available in New Zealand to help you quit smoking is ‘Champix’ (which is also called varenicline).
 Varenicline is not obtained from a plant, but has been developed from cytisine.

 Tabex and Champix help people quit smoking in the same way – they help reduce the feeling of reward you get from smoking and make the feelings of withdrawal less severe.
 What we don’t know about the two medicines is whether one is better than the other, or whether they are equally good at helping people stop smoking.
 That’s why we’re undertaking RAUORA.